Insta360Develop/CameraSDK-Android/README.md

 mImagePlayerView.play();
 ```

-Release `InstaImagePlayerView` when activity is destory
+Release the `InstaImagePlayerView` when the activity is destroyed.

 ```Java
 @Override